sama1mansn/greenfield-docs/docs/guide/core-concept/storage-provider-lifecycle.md

   - The proposal itself must have a deposit of at least 1 BNB in the testnet.

 :::note
-For more information, please see [Add Storage Provider to greenfield network](../storage-provider/run-book/run-testnet-SP-node.md#add-storage-provider-to-greenfield-testnet)
+For more information, please see [Add Storage Provider to Greenfield Network](../storage-provider/run-book/join-SP-network.md)
 :::

 Initiating this on-chain proposal with the necessary modifications and deposits is a crucial step for the SP to become an active participant in the Greenfield network, offering reliable and secure storage services to users.
 By complying with the proposal requirements, the SP can enhance its reputation and attract more users, contributing to the growth and success of the decentralized storage ecosystem.